Dacrydium Cupressinum

 Plant Description

-Dacrydium cupressinum, commonly known as Rimu or Red Pine, is a large evergreen conifer native to New Zealand and the country's most common native conifer.
+Dacrydium cupressinum , commonly known as Rimu or Red Pine, is a large evergreen conifer native to New Zealand and the country's most common native conifer Discover more about native trees.
 It can grow to about 35 meters in height, but can reach up to 60 meters with a stout trunk up to 2 meters in diameter, and has an estimated lifespan of 600-800 years.
 The tree is characterized by its drooping and hanging foliage; juvenile trees have a narrowly conical crown with long, thin, pendulous branches, while mature trees develop a more rounded crown with spreading branches and drooping branchlets.
 The bark is dark brown or gray, stringy, and peels off in large, thick flakes.
-Juvenile leaves are slender, 4-7 mm long, and can vary in color from dark green to bronze-green, red-green, or orange.
+Juvenile leaves are slender, 4-7 mm long, and can vary in colour from dark green to bronze-green, red-green, or orange.
 Adult leaves are smaller, 2-3 mm long, scale-like, and more appressed to the stem.
 It is dioecious, with male and female cones on separate trees.
 Female trees bear highly modified fruit with a red, fleshy receptacle and a deep bluish-black, egg-shaped seed.
 It is a dominant or co-dominant emergent species in mixed conifer or conifer-angiosperm forests at low to middle elevations, typically in warm temperate evergreen rainforests with high year-round precipitation.

 Quick Facts